Partner employment remains our top advocacy issue when we talk with families around Australia.

 During the event PwC Director Glenn Brown spoke about his own childhood in a US military family and how he understood the challenges associated with Defence life.

 As these roles involve working with Defence and could include flexible work arrangements, Defence partners are seen as a good fit.

-To express an interest in working with PwC, partners need to contact AJ (Talent Acquisitions Manager) at PwC on:
+To express an interest in working with PwC, partners need to contact Becky (Talent Acquisitions Manager) at PwC on:

 Connecting our ADF partners to employers who understand both our value and some of the unique challenges we face is an important aspect of addressing Defence partner employment needs.